mc-funk/community-map-google-scripts/README.md

 # community-map-google-scripts
-Scripts to support spreadsheets that use community-generated information to map important points
+Script to support Google spreadsheets that use community-generated information to map important points, such as https://github.com/jdalt/twin-cities-aid-distribution-locations/.